-Thoughts control actions.
-Thoughts come before emotions.
-Thoughts impact how other people see you, and how you react to every situation you come across.
-Choosing what thoughts to think can go a long way toward making you well or sick, happy or sad, lonely or connected, desperate or satisfied.
+Our thoughts are not all-powerful, but they are much more powerful than we usually give them credit for!
+Choosing what thoughts to think can go a long way toward making you well or sick, happy or sad, lonely or connected, desperate or satisfied, stuck or making progress.

 Many times I see two patients with the very same medical illness respond very differently.
 Sure, there are unique physical elements to each case.
 But the primary difference that determines how well they do comes down to their perspective – their thoughts.